 A: The following are rules to follow at the KLSCAH premises:

-1）Both individuals must be citizens of Malaysia.
+1）Both individuals must be Malaysian citizens.

 2）At least one individual must be Buddhist.
 If both are Christian, registration with KLSCAH is not possible.

 3) In the event when already married:

 *Divorce is inevitable or one passes away, proof of documents are required.

 4) If either individual has not reached 21 years of age, parental consent is required.

 4th Q & A:

 Q: What steps are required to complete the ROM on the premises?